Parental Influence On Children’s Eating HabitsLast Updated : 09 May 2012

-New research suggests that the food preferences of young children could be related to their risk of becoming obese later in life.
+New research suggests that the food preferences of young children could be related to their risk of having obesity later in life.
 Parents and caregivers can influence young children’s food preferences, and here we discuss strategies that may be helpful and those which may be counterproductive.

 Obesity - genetic and environmental